 The Shins Biography (Wikipedia)

-The Shins are an American indie rock band formed in Albuquerque, New Mexico in 1996.
-The band's current lineup consists of James Mercer (vocals, guitar, songwriter), Jon Sortland (drums), Mark Watrous (guitar), Casey Foubert (guitar), Yuuki Matthews (bass), and Patti King (keyboards).
+The Shins is an American indie rock band formed in Albuquerque, New Mexico in 1996.
+The band's current lineup consists of James Mercer (vocals, guitar, bass, keyboards, songwriter), Jon Sortland (drums), Mark Watrous (guitar, keyboards), Casey Foubert (guitar), Yuuki Matthews (bass, keyboards), and Patti King (keyboards).
 The band is based in Portland, Oregon.

 The Shins Tracks